thebaldgeek/thebaldgeek.github.io/radiosonde.md

 Next go to flows.nodered and import this [FIFO subflow](https://flows.nodered.org/flow/d7eea525606ea45a7c850976a85b349e)

 Once you have those nodes installed, you can [import the flow](https://github.com/thebaldgeek/thebaldgeek.github.io/blob/main/img/radiosonde/radiosonde_auto_rx.json) for the radiosonde dashboard.
-Once imported, just add your home lat/lon and alt to the marked node, update your SDR serial numbers in the marked node, hit deploy and wait for your first flight.
+Once imported, just add your home lat/lon and alt to the marked node, update your SDR serial numbers in the marked node, hit deploy.
+Open a new tab and go to that computers IP:1880/ui/ and wait for your first flight.

 <!-- Global site tag (gtag.js) - Google Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-HGJWTNL65R"></script>